tonycoco/biznz/PART_2.md

 ## It's Always Sunny in Ember.js

 Ember.js has a gang now.
 It's got a lot of characters and it could be quite daunting for someone without any knowledge of how the different pieces fit and play along.
 Some call this Ember's "learning cliff".
-Ember's learning cliff is tough, but it instills a bit of what makes server-side frameworks like Rails so nice...
+Ember's "learning cliff" is tough, but it instills a bit of what makes server-side frameworks like Rails so nice...

 Conventions.